 The walk transported me to a different era altogether.

-Insider Tip: Getting a local tour guide is highly recommended for viewing the chariot murals and listening to the musical pillars.
+Insider Tip: Getting a local tour guide is highly recommended to view the chariot murals and listen to the musical pillars.

 Late Morning and Afternoon: Underground Shiva Temple

 Once done at the Vittala temple, I suggest you have an early lunch and head south to the underground Shiva temple, a curious addition to the Hampi group.